-SACIDS advocates a 2-Level One Health approach to antimicrobial resistance surveillance Established within SACIDS, is the capability for genomic resistome surveillance, which now permits SACIDS to propose a 2-stage AMR collaboration programme with EAIDSNet based on a 2-level approach:
+SACIDS advocates a 2-Level One Health approach to antimicrobial resistance surveillance We have establish within SACIDS a capability for genomic resistome surveillance, which now permits us to propose a 2-stage AMR collaboration programme with EAIDSNet based on a 2-level approach:

-- Level 1 to involve One Health based phenotypic antibiotic surveys by national public health and veterinary laboratories, possibly through the ECSA - Level 2 to comprise genomic resistome analysis, as described above to be undertaken by SACIDS associated laboratories with capacity for genomics. - There is a pan-species distribution of ESBL-producing E. coli clonal groups in farming communities - Persistence of blaCTX-M-15 in the Mwanza city is complex, involves both clonal spread of resistant strains and dissemination by commonly occurring IncY plasmids - Genomic surveillance of resistant pathogens is a cost-effective approach to track AMR strains - A One Health study of the flow of antimicrobial resistomes in different ecosystems will lead to Understanding of the antimicrobial resistance complexity and will support programming rational selection/definition of cost-effective interventions and policy.
+- Level 1 to involve One Health based phenotypic antibiotic surveys by national public health and veterinary laboratories, possibly through the ECSA - Level 2 to comprise genomic resistome analysis, as described above to be undertaken by SACIDS associated laboratories with capacity for genomics. - There is a pan-species distribution of ESBL-producing E. coli clonal groups in farming communities - Persistence of blaCTX-M-15 in the Mwanza city is complex,involves both clonal spread of resistant strains and dissemination by commonly occurring IncY plasmids - Genomic surveillance of resistance pathogens is cost-effective approach to track AMR strains - A One Health study of the flow of antimicrobial resistomes in different ecosystems will lead to Understanding of the antimicrobial resistance complexity and will support programming rational selection/definition of cost-effective interventions and policy.